 - ensure your diet is not overly processed (to ensure you assimilate less of the calories).

-While not considered in the Hall study, we thinking focusing on getting the essential nutrients without excess energy is a pretty good idea too.
+While not considered in the Hall study, we think focusing on getting the essential nutrients without excess energy is a pretty good idea too.

 There are many different moving parts to nutrition.